JDagnall/nixLoki/README.md

 I did not want to move my neovim config off of Lazy in order to move to nix, nixCats was the compromise using its lazy-wrapper.

-The idea is that on a nix system this flake can be added to the inputs and used as a package, and on a non-nix systems (could also be done on nix systems really) this repo can be cloned into `.config` and used normally.
+The idea is that on a nix system this flake can be added to the inputs and used as a package, and on a non-nix systems (could also be done on nix systems, really) this repo can be cloned into `.config` and used normally.

-On a non-nix system Lazy will handle all plugin downloads as usual and nixCats will do nothing.
-Whereas on a nix system all plugin downloads are handled by nix.
+On a non-nix system, Lazy will handle all plugin downloads as usual and nixCats will do nothing.
+Whereas on a nix system, all plugin downloads are handled by nix.
 Using the nvim plugins packaged in [nixpkgs](https://github.com/NixOS/nixpkgs) under `vimPlugins`, which most are.
-Plugins that do not have a nixpkg can be added aswell. and enabled / disabled by nixCats, then the lazy loading and configuration is handled by Lazy as usual.
+Plugins that do not have a nixpkg can be added as well. and enabled/disabled by nixCats, then the lazy loading and configuration is handled by Lazy as usual.

 ### Configuration
-All actual plugin configuration is exactly as it would be on a regular Lazy config, nixCats is used very occasionally to resolve paths and also to check if a plugin category (cat) is enabled when using nixCats.
+All actual plugin configuration is exactly as it would be on a regular Lazy config. nixCats is used very occasionally to resolve paths and also to check if a plugin category (cat) is enabled when using nixCats.

 ### Adding a Plugin